GetBreeze/breeze-test/readme.md

 You can run a single or multiple test suites using the ```BreezeTest``` class.
 Add test suites using the ```add``` method and begin running tests using the ```run``` method.
 You should also listen for the event ```BreezeTestEvent.TESTS_COMPLETE``` so you know when the tests are done.

-Optionally, you can provide a reference to your root `DisplayObject` (i.e. instance of your document class) when creating `BreezeTest` object.
-This is recommended so that Breeze Test is able to catch any uncaught errors occurring in asynchronous functions for which you have not created a proxy (see [Async Proxy](#async-proxy)).
+Note you must provide a reference to your root `DisplayObject` (i.e. instance of your document class) when creating `BreezeTest` object.
+This is required so that Breeze Test is able to catch any uncaught errors occurring in asynchronous functions.

 ```as3
 // 'this' refers to the root DisplayObject